-On February 17, 2006, we acquired all the outstanding share capital of europrospectus, pursuant to a definitive agreement dated February 17, 2006 for \$7.5 million in cash. europrospectus provides access to equity and fixed income prospectuses.
+On February 17, 2006, we acquired all the outstanding share capital of europrospectus.com Limited (now known as FactSet Global Filings Limited, the "Global Filings" business), pursuant to a definitive agreement dated February 17, 2006 for \$7.5 million in cash.
+Global Filings provides access to equity and fixed income prospectuses.
 The service offers full text, clause and field searching on debt, equity and warrant prospectuses, pricing supplements and M&A transactions.

 The acquisition is consistent with our strategy of selectively creating and distributing our own financial information content in order to offer our clients best of breed content choices.
-This factor contributed to a purchase price in excess of fair value of the europrospectus net tangible and intangible assets, and as a result, we have recorded goodwill in connection with this transaction.
+This factor contributed to a purchase price in excess of fair value of the Global Filings net tangible and intangible assets, and as a result, we recorded goodwill in connection with this transaction.